Azure/iot-identity-service/README.md

     mkdir -p "$HOMEDIR_PATH"

     # If device identity is set to `x509_ca` or `x509_thumbprint`, and thus the IoT Hub connection would use a device ID client cert,
-    # set the env var to preload the cert in csd
+    # set the env var to preload the cert in aziot-certd
     #
-    # env 'PRELOADED_CERT:device-id=/path/to/cert.pem' cargo run -p csd
+    # env 'PRELOADED_CERT:device-id=/path/to/cert.pem' cargo run -p aziot-certd
     #
     # Otherwise, run it without that env var
-    cargo run -p csd # The server will remain running.
+    cargo run -p aziot-certd # The server will remain running.
     ```

 1. Run `iotedged` in a third shell